 If there was ever an item that was sure to top every food-loving, backyard-gardening, home-cooking locavore’s “I gotta get one of these” list, the Flow Hive has to be it.

-The Flow is a “revolutionary beehive invention, allowing you to harvest honey without opening the hive and with minimal disturbance to the bees.”
+The Flow Hive is a “revolutionary beehive invention, allowing you to harvest honey without opening the hive and with minimal disturbance to the bees,” according to its creators.
 Basically, it’s a backyard beehive that puts fresh honey on tap.
 The bees do the work in the hive, and all you have to do is turn the spigot.
 Fresh honey should flow out of the tap and into your Mason jar.